Novel Modelling and Control Strategies for a Steam Boiler under Fast Load Dynamics: Introduction

-Dynamic models for Boilers have appeared in the literature for decades~\cite{anderson69,schulz73,dukelow86,kwatny96,Maffezzoni1997,majanne17}.
-Early work focused on obtaining empirical models capable of describing the internal dynamics with a certain degree of accuracy~\cite{astrom72,Astrom1975}.
-Throughout the years, the focus has shifted to develop models based on universal truths, i.e. first-principle models~\cite{bell+ast96,Maffezzoni1997,Astrom2000}.
-Models for boilers have also taken many different formats, e.g. linear/nonlinear~\cite{Astrom2000,Tan2008}, high/low order~\cite{R.D.Bell1987}, one/two fluid~\cite{Alobaid2016}, lumped/distributed parameters~\cite{Sunil2017,Astrom2000}.
-Some of these models have been developed based on physical principles and involve complex dynamics -- see e.g.~\cite{Alobaid2016}.
+Dynamic models for Boilers have appeared in the literature for many years~\cite{anderson69,schulz73,dukelow86,kwatny96,Maffezzoni1997,majanne17}.
+Early work focused on obtaining empirical models capable of describing the internal dynamics with limited accuracy~\cite{astrom72,Astrom1975}.
+Throughout the years, the focus has shifted to develop models based on physical principles, i.e. first-principle models~\cite{bell+ast96,Maffezzoni1997,Astrom2000}.
+Models for boilers have taken many different formats, e.g. linear/nonlinear~\cite{Astrom2000,Tan2008}, high/low order~\cite{R.D.Bell1987}, one/two fluid~\cite{Alobaid2016}, lumped/distributed parameter~\cite{Sunil2017,Astrom2000}, and have also been tailored to different thermal power plant technologies~\cite{Alobaid2016}.

-In the seminal work of~\cite{Astrom2000} a model using mass and energy balances is derived.
-However, some simplifications are used when developing this model, namely (i) a steady state equation for the downcomer mass flow, and (ii) the assumption that steam quality varies linearly as a function of height in the risers.
+In the seminal work of~\cite{Astrom2000}, a model using mass and energy balances is described.
+Several simplifications were used when developing this model, namely (i) a steady state equation for the downcomer mass flow, and (ii) an assumption that steam quality varies linearly as a function of height in the risers.
 The more recent work described in \cite{Sedic2014} derives a first principles model using mass, energy and momentum conservation equations.
 However, other simplifications are used when developing this model, including the fact that pressure and other internal variables are reconstructed by first order filters.
 It is shown in the current paper that the simplifications and assumptions used in~\cite{Astrom2000,Sedic2014} are not valid under rapidly changing load conditions.

-The current paper resulted from a three year project carried out in collaboration with Wilmar Sugar at their Proserpine Mill in Queensland, Australia.
-Sugar mills burn sugar cane residue (called bagasse) to produce steam in a boiler.
-The generated steam is used for many purposes including (i) to power the factory, (ii) to crystallise sugar, and (iii) to co-generate electricity.

-Unlike boilers used in conventional gas or coal-fired power stations, boilers in sugar mills are subject to large and rapidly changing loads, e.g. when cane crushers are started or stopped.
-In addition, the fuel (bagasse) has a highly variable calorific value due to the different moisture content in the original cane.
-The result of these two factors is that (i) boilers in sugar mills must necessarily cope with large and rapid load changes.
-These can be of the order of $50\%$, over the span of~$6-8$ seconds, and (ii) the high moisture content in the bagasse can make it very difficult to burn, thus impacting the furnace dynamics.